Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experiments

 \textbf{Setups.} We begin with a controlled experiment by adding various levels of label noise to six image classification datasets.
-They are DTD~\cite{cimpoi2014dtd}, Flowers102~\cite{nilsback2008flowers102}, STL10~\cite{coates2011stl10}, OxfordIIIT Pet~\cite{parkhi2012pets}, CIFAR10, and CIFAR100~\cite{krizhevsky2009cifar100}.
-We fine-tune the ViT-B/16 model~\cite{dosovitskiy2020image} on these noisy datasets under two configurations: linear probing, where only the final layer is tuned, and full fine-tuning, where gradients of all model parameters are reweighted based on mimic scores to maximize the impact of useful samples.
+They are DTD~\cite{cimpoi2014dtd}, Flowers102~\cite{4756141}, STL10~\cite{coates2011stl10}, OxfordIIIT Pet~\cite{Parkhi2012CatsAD}, CIFAR10, and CIFAR100~\cite{Krizhevsky2009LearningML}.
+We fine-tune a ViT-B/16 model~\cite{dosovitskiy2020image} on each noisy dataset under two training regimes: (i) \emph{linear probing}, where only the final layer is tuned, and (ii) \emph{full fine-tuning}, where gradients of all model parameters are re-weighted according to mimic scores.
 We normalize mimic scores with a temperature of 0.5 and use a batch size of 32.
-We simulate pretrained reference models by training ViT-B/16 models on the noise-free version of each dataset and use the last-layer weights as our reference to navigate training on the noisy datasets.
+We simulate pre-trained reference models by training ViT-B/16 models on a noise-free split and use the \emph{last-layer weights} as our reference to navigate training.
 We detail more training configurations in Appendix~\ref{app:experiment}.

 After training, we binarize samples' mimic scores in two ways: setting one over batch size ($1 / b$) as our threshold and using $k$-means and GMM to cluster.
-Then we aggregate filter outputs across training steps using Snorkel framework~\cite{ratner2017snorkel}.
+We then aggregate binarized outputs across training steps using Snorkel framework~\cite{ratner2017snorkel}.

-\textbf{Expected Results.} We aim to validate that a pretrained reference model's weights can serve as a reliable selection guide, and we expect mimic scores can help identify low-value, mislabeled samples.
+\textbf{Expected Results.} We expect to validate that pre-trained reference model weights can serve as a reliable selection guide.
+Mimic scores can identify low-value mislabeled samples, improving data efficiency through online re-weighting.